Do you think of your garden as an outdoor room?

 Using our gardens as an extension of our homes is a trend that’s most definitely on the rise.
 The Office of National Statistics reports that the average number of people per household has remained constant this decade, but according to Which?, new houses built in the UK since 2010 are smaller than ever before.
 So it’s no wonder that lots of us are looking to our gardens to provide that all-important extra living and entertaining space.

 The idea of transforming an area of your garden into an outdoor living area can be rather daunting.
-We’ve all seen plenty of media coverage of amazing garden design in London, outdoor offices, guest rooms and patios, not to mention the trend for statement sheds.
+We’ve all seen plenty of media coverage of amazing garden design in London, outdoor offices, guest rooms and patios, not to mention the garden trend for statement sheds.
 But creating a practical outdoor living area that the whole family can enjoy doesn’t have to be terribly complicated or expensive, and you don’t have to completely re-design your garden in the process.

 If you’d like to make your outdoor space more of a living area, here are some easy ways to do it.